This document will introduce how to use Mini Program Management Platform （MPP） to manage your apps.

 Note: The platform is not yet open to the public, and only some users can access the platform after vetting.

-Developer Account is the developer's account.
-A Developer can have multiple Applications, each with its own independent version and appId.
+Workspace is the developer's account.
+A Workspace can have multiple Applications, each with its own independent version and appId.

-A user can belong to multiple Developer Accounts, and users can select their own Developer Account through the drop-down menu
+A user can belong to multiple Workspace, and users can select their own workspace through the drop-down menu

 Application is the basic unit of Mini Program distribution.
 Each Application has its own AppId, its own administrative privileges and version list.